Hybrid Moments: Cover versions

-"Hybrid Moments" has been covered by such artists as Blink-182, Green Day, Mac DeMarco, No Use for a Name, Helvetia and Thee MVPs.
+"Hybrid Moments" has been covered by such artists as Blink-182, Green Day, Mac DeMarco, and No Use for a Name.

 In popular culture

 The song has been featured in films, television series, and video games, including the first episode of the first season of the television series Castle Rock, the 2018 film Mid90s, and the 2019 video game WWE 2K20.